logyball/rusty-mancala/mancala_rfc.md

 }
 ```

-Various headers to indicate how a client or server should handle this message.  `Read` messages do not require any
+Various headers are implemented to indicate how a client or server should handle this message.  `Read` messages do not require any
 updates to data, so will be handled in a way that doesn't obtain locks or mess with writing.
 Write data is handled
 more carefully.
 Response data is information given from server to client.
 These headers should be familiar to
-anyone used to HTTP protocol, as `Read` and `Write` loosely resemble `GET`, `POST`, wherease `Response` is analogous
+anyone used to HTTP protocol, as `Read` and `Write` loosely resemble `GET` and `POST`, wherease `Response` is analogous
 to the HTTP response object type.

 ### Commands